 When booking cruise accommodations, Alan and I always look at the deck schematic to insure that the cabin (also known as suite) we are choosing is not near an elevator, laundry or other noisy area of the ship.
 Don’t forget to check what’s on the deck above your cabin.
 Once, we were upgraded to a penthouse suite only to hear pool chairs being dragged across the deck early in the morning as the crew set them up for the day.

 Which cabin should you book?
-For us, luxury cruising means our suite or cabin includes a verandah (this may not matter to you), walk-in closet and bathroom with a tub and separate shower.
+For us, luxury cruising means our suite or cabin includes a veranda (this may not matter to you), walk-in closet and bathroom with a tub and separate shower.

 What should cabins include on a luxury cruise ship?
 You should expect amenities like hair dryers, plush robes, slippers, and an umbrella.
 Mini-refrigerators should be stocked with water and your preferred beverages, including wine, beer and alcohol, at no additional cost to you.
 These days, iPads, docking stations and phone chargers may also be provided.